 How are eye floaters treated?

 In most cases, eye floaters will fade over time and become less bothersome.
 For larger and more persistent floaters, laser vitreolysis is the most common treatment.
-This procedure involves the use of laser beams to break apart and/or vaporize floaters in the vitreous, so they disappear or become less noticeable and bothersome.
+This procedure involves using laser beams to break apart and/or vaporize floaters in the vitreous so they disappear or become less noticeable and bothersome.

 Other Causes of Blurry Vision